microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 3. When creating a subscription:

-    - Provide the certificate in the **encryptionCertificate** property, using the base64-encoded content the certificate was exported in.
+    - Provide the certificate in the **encryptionCertificate** property, using the base64-encoded content that the certificate was exported in.
     - Provide your own identifier in the **encryptionCertificateId** property.

         This identifier allows you to match your certificates to the notifications you receive, and to retrieve certificates from your certificate store.
 The identifier can be up to 128 characters.